dashluu/AirNotes-backend-AI/README.md

 The server can now accept request from the frontend.
 Check out my frontend app here https://github.com/dashluu/AirNotes-web

 ## Features
-- [x] Generate summary using context from the current document
+- [x] Generate summary using LLM and context from the current document
-- [x] Generate answer to question using context from the current document
+- [x] Generate answer to question using LLM and context from the current document
-- [x] Semantic search across all documents
+- [x] Semantic search across all documents using vector search and LLM(slow)
 - [x] Generate images with Stable Diffusion(slow)